AhmadRafiee/RahBia-Live-Coding/ReadMe.md

   - **[Session 16:](2025-Sessions/Session-16-26-February.md)** Voting App Deployment on Docker with gitlab CI/CD
   - **[Session 17:](2025-Sessions/Session-17-06-May.md)** Voting App Deployment on Docker with gitlab CI/CD
   - **[Session 18:](2025-Sessions/Session-18-13-May.md)** Deploy to multiple environments and pipeline efficiency
+  - **[Session 19:](2025-Sessions/Session-19-20-May.md)** Container scanning with trivy, load test with ab and gitlab image cleanup policy

 Feel free to check out the session's detailed steps and resources in the respective session folders.
 We’ll keep updating this list as we progress through more advanced topics in DevOps.